oldmartijntje/Angular-Github-Pages-Scripts/README.md

 6. `MainBranch`

     after making a new branch for each build, it switches back to this branch.
-If `BuilderMakeBranch` is set to `false`, this won't be needed to be accurately set.
+If `BuilderMakeBranch` is set to `false`, this still needs to be set accurately.

 7. `GitRepo`